ied206/Joveler.Compression/native/zlib-ng/README.md

 ### LLVM-mingw Build

-Install cmake, and run `zlib-ng-msys2.sh` script on MSYS2 with proper arguments.
+Install cmake, and run `zlib-ng-cmake.ps1` script with proper arguments.

+You may need to patch zlib-ng source.

 ## Linux - x64, armhf, arm64